MileHacker Logo

 • Most typical tourist activities in Zagreb do not require special permits.

-• General sightseeing, visits to museums, hiking in nature parks, and for leisure activities suffice with standard travel documents.
+• General sightseeing, museum visits, hiking in nature parks, and recreational activities suffice with conventional travel documents.

 • Special circumstances, like academic research, commercial filming, or large organized events, may require formal permits from relevant Croatian institutions or local authorities.